EolnMsuk/HaptiX/README.md

 **Haptics not firing after install:** Respring or restart the affected app.
 The tweak is injected at process launch.

-**Settings changes not taking effect:** The tweak hot-reloads via Darwin notification — no respring needed.
-If changes still don't apply, force-quit and relaunch the app.

 **Double haptic pulse on interactions:** Another installed tweak or a native iOS haptic setting (System Haptics / Keyboard Feedback) is firing alongside HaptiX.
 See [COMPATIBILITY.md](COMPATIBILITY.md) for the full conflict guide.

 ---